 |< 0.5 mounting height to lighting boundary and properly oriented||B0||B0||B0||B1||B2|

 |Building-mounted > 2 mounting heights from any lighting boundary||G0||G1||G2||G3||G4|

 |Building-mounted 1–2 mounting heights from any lighting boundary||G0||G0||G1||G1||G2|

 |Building-mounted 0.5 to 1 mounting heights from any lighting boundary||G0||G0||G0||G1||G1|

 |Building-mounted < 0.5 mounting heights from any lighting boundary||G0||G0||G0||G0||G1|

 |All other luminaires||G0||G1||G2||G3||G4|

 The lighting boundary is located at the property lines of the property, or properties, that the LEED project occupies.
 The lighting boundary can be modified under the following conditions:

-- When the property line is adjacent to a public area that is a walkway, bikeway, plaza, or parking lot, the lighting boundary may be moved to 5 feet (1.5 meters) beyond the property line.
+- When the property line abuts a public area that includes, but is not limited to, a walkway, bikeway, plaza, or parking lot, the lighting boundary may be moved to 5 feet (1.5 meters) beyond the property line.

-- When the property line is adjacent to a public street, alley, or transit corridor, the lighting boundary may be moved to the center line of that street, alley, or corridor.
+- When the property line abuts a public street, alley, or transit corridor, the lighting boundary may be moved to the center line of that street, alley, or corridor.